nventive/UnoApplicationTemplate/doc/Architecture.md

 ### Forced Update

-This application uses the [IUpdateRequiredService](/src/app/ApplicationTemplate.Business/ForcedUpdates/IUpdateRequiredService.cs) which exposes an event that allows you to know when you should redirect the user to a page that will lead him to the appstore where he can update the app.
+This application uses the [IUpdateRequiredService](../src/app/ApplicationTemplate.Business/ForcedUpdates/IUpdateRequiredService.cs) which exposes an event that allows you to know when you should redirect the user to a page that will lead him to the appstore where he can update the app.

+### Kill Switch

+This application uses the [IKillSwitchService](../src/app/ApplicationTemplate.Business/KillSwitch/IKillSwitchService.cs) which exposes an event that allows you to know when you the Kill switch is activated and when it gets deactivated.

 ## Presentation